 More than anything, make your budget and planning as easy as can be.
 Some tips that we have found helpful:

 – Use envelopes for categories that you tend to overspend in (for us, it’s always FOOD!).
 If you hate the hassle of envelopes, they make adorable wallets like these that help keep your cash separate!

 – If you’re married and both working, sit down, write out your expenses and see if you can live off of one income.

 – If you can, assign each paycheck a job!
 For instance: the first paycheck of the month will go towards your bills and necessities (pull cash for food money, gas money for the month, etc) and the second will go towards savings or debt payments and paying down debt.
 If you have side hustles or income, you can then use that money towards fun things like dates, entertainment, etc.

 – If you struggle to pay your bills throughout the month with the timing of a paycheck, call the company and see if they will move the due date of your bill.
 (We’ve done this before and have found most companies want your money and are willing to make things easier for you! ?)

 – As you go throughout your days and you think of something you need to budget for with your next paycheck, make a note of it in your planner on that day and use the $ sign before it.
 That way, when you get paid you can look back and see what you need to remember to budget money for and not forget.

 – Now that you have written out what days you get paid, make a note/task for the day BEFORE you get paid to write out your budget for that paycheck.
 That way when the money hits your account, you already have jobs assigned for your dollars.

 I’d love to know, how do you use your planner with your budget?
-Do you pair the two together or keep them seperate?
+Do you pair the two together or keep them separate?
 Tell me in the comments below!